mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

      For example code

-Boxes can be made collapsible, and rendered initially collapsed or expanded.
+Boxes can be made collapsible, and if you choose this option, prefer to add them to the page so they are initially collapsed, to avoid crowding.

 ## Capitalization
 * Only capitalize proper nouns e.g. names of technology products, other tools and services.